-They've also got their talented library staff to record videos of songs and storytimes.
-There’ll be more virtual library fun coming soon…to make sure you don’t miss them why not sign up to their newsletter and like their Facebook page?
+They've also got their talented library staff to record videos of songs and story times.
+There’ll be more virtual library fun coming soon.
+To make sure you don’t miss them why not sign up to their newsletter and follow their Facebook page.

 For more information click here.